electrode-io/xarc-run/REFERENCE.md

 }
 ```

-`clap foo` will cause the function to be called.
+`xrun foo` will cause the function to be called.

-The `this` context for the function will the clap [Execution Context](#execution-context).
+The `this` context for the function will the xrun [Execution Context](#execution-context).
 If you don't want to use `this`, then you can use fat arrow function for your task.

 The function can return:

-- `Promise` - `clap` will await for the promise.
+- `Promise` - `xrun` will await for the promise.
-- [node.js stream] - `clap` will wait for the stream to end.
+- [node.js stream] - `xrun` will wait for the stream to end.
-- `array` - `clap` will treat the array as a list of tasks to be executed
+- `array` - `xrun` will treat the array as a list of tasks to be executed
   - The [array serial/concurrent rules](#array-serialconcurrent-rules) applied to the array.
   - The [anonymous shell command](#task-name-as-anonymous-shell-command) rule applied to each string element.
-- `string` - `clap` will treat the string as a task name or an [anonymous shell command to executed](#task-name-as-anonymous-shell-command).
+- `string` - `xrun` will treat the string as a task name or an [anonymous shell command to executed](#task-name-as-anonymous-shell-command).
-- `function` - `clap` will call the function as another task function.
+- `function` - `xrun` will call the function as another task function.
 - `stream` - [TBD]
-- `undefined` or anything else - `clap` will wait for the `callback` to be called.
+- `undefined` or anything else - `xrun` will wait for the `callback` to be called.

 ### Task Spec